CSUChico-CSCI640/CSCI640-DNS-Name-Resolution-Engine-Rust/README.md

 1. **input/names*.txt** This is a set of sample name files.
 They follow the same format as mentioned earlier.
 Use them to test your program.
 2. **results-ref.txt** This result file is a sample output of the IPs for the hostnames from all the **names*.txt** files used as input.
-3. **lookup.go** This program represents an un-threaded solution to this assignment.
-Feel free to use it as a starting point for your program, or as a reference for using the utility functions and performing file i/o in Go.
+3. **lookup** This program represents an un-threaded solution to this assignment.
+Feel free to use it as a starting point for your program, or as a reference for using the utility functions and performing file i/o in Rust.
+4. **multi-lookup** Initial cargo project for multi-lookup.
+Your code should go here.
+You will tar.gz this entire project for submission.

 ## Additional Specifications